dell/OpenManage-Enterprise/docs/CONTRIBUTING.md

   - Constants should follow the pattern `A_CONSTANT`
 - If you need to print complex data use `pprint`
 - If you need an example to use as a template see [invoke_discover_device.py](Core/Python/invoke_discover_device.py)
+- Modules should leverage the getpass module so that the user can chose not to provide a password on the command line.
+Ex:

+        if args.password:
+            password = args.password
+        else:
+            password = getpass("Password for OME Appliance: ")
+        discover_user_name = args.targetUserName
+        if args.targetPassword:
+            discover_password = args.targetPassword
+        else:
+            discover_password: getpass("Password to discover devices: ")

 ## Library Code

 Every script in this repository should be stand alone and copy and pastable.
 This has the unfortunate side effect of complicating code reuse.
 In an effort to standardize things we ask you use the standard functions we provide below for common tasks.